 The term can be considered analogous to the gas that powers a car engine: it's the fluctuating, occasionally expensive cost of operation.
 More complex smart contracts require more gas to power their computation, just as a bigger, more powerful car takes more gas to run.

-Calculating gas used to be very complicated, but as of the implementation of Ethereum Improvement Protocol (EIP) 1559 on August 5, 2021, it was greatly simplified.
+The method for calculating gas fees varies depending on the network.
+For example, calculating gas on Ethereum used to be very complicated, but was considerably simplified with the implementation of Ethereum Improvement Protocol (EIP) 1559 in August 2021 (also known as the London Upgrade, following the Ethereum convention of naming major upgrades after places that have hosted its conferences).
 Essentially, you pay a base fee for every unit of gas, which is burned, or disappears, upon successful completion of the transaction.
 On top of the base fee, you add a priority fee, again per unit of gas, the value of which depends on how quickly you want the transaction to go through.